-Source of information: International Labour Organization.
+Sources: International Labour Organization

-Policies & programmes ☐ The Company has a policy on labor conditions ☐ The Company has a program on labor conditions

-Reporting

-The Company sets targets on labor conditions

-Ш The company has a program on labor conditions

-The Company reports regularly on labor conditions and practices The Company reports on measures aimed at improving labor conditions
+Polici es & programmes The Company has a policy on labor conditions The Company has a program on labor conditions The Company sets targets on labor conditions Reporting The Company reports regularly on labor conditions and practices The Company reports on measures aimed at improving labor conditions Performance The Company's employees are covered by the collective bargaining agreements □ (comp The Company demonstrates that labor conditions are improving or are at a high level ared to industry competitors)

-Performance

-The Company's employees are covered by the collective bargaining agreements The Company demonstrates the improvement of labor conditions over the years

-☐ Assessment of labor practices

-$^{^{\}rm 4}$ Workers are subject to excessive working hours when they work more than 48 hours per week.
+&lt;sup>3 Workers are subject to excessive working hours when they work more than 48 hours per week.

-5 Under employment is the under-use of a worker due to a job that does not use the worker's skills, or is part time, or leaves the worker idle.
+&lt;sup>4 Under employment is the under-use of a worker due to a job that does not use the worker's skills, or is part time, or leaves the worker idle.

+Assessment of compliance with labor practices in the Company

-B. Occupational health & safety (OHS)
+B. Occ cupational health & safety (OHS)

+Riske exposure assessment:

-The country and industry risk exposure is measured by the occupational injury rates of the industry and region6 where the company operates.
+cuntry and industry risk exposure is measured by the occupational injury rates of the industry egion where the company operates.

-Risk m Risk mitigation assessment:
+Riskr mitigation assessment:

-Policie es & programmes
+Polici ies&programmes

 The Company has a policy on OHS

 The Company has a program on OHS

 The Company sets OHS targets

-Repor ting
+Repo rting

 Internal monitoring is conducted regularly to check that the OHS standards are met

 The company reports regularly on the OHS issues

-Perfor rmance
+Perfo rmance

 Absence of fatal incidents was reported

-The inury rate is declining
+The trend shows a decrease in the injury rate

 The Company implements measures to improve OHS

-C. Tale ent Attraction & retention
+C. Tal lent Attraction & retention

-Risk ex xposure assessment:
+Riske exposure assessment:

-This methodology applies activity-based approach for this factor, meaning that the exposure to the risk of attracting and retaining human resources is medium by default.
-However, the risk can differ depending on the amount of internal training required.
-The existence of internal policies aimed at attracting and retaining employees affects the rating positively, implying the possibility to correct the exposure based on the expert opinion of the analyst.
+risk of depen attrac nethodology applies activity-based approach for this factor, meaning that the exposure to the fattracting and retaining human resources is medium by default.
+However, the risk can differ ding on the amount of internal training required.
+The existence of internal policies aimed at ting and retaining employees affects the rating positively, implying the possibility to correct posure based on the expert opinion of the analyst.

-Risk m nitigation assessment:
+Risk r mitigation assessment :

-Policie es & programmes
+Polici ies & programmes

 The Company has a talent attraction policy

 Rewards and recognition policies are in place

-Reporting
+Repo rting

 Employment satisfaction surveys are conducted internally

 The Company reports on trainings and development of employees

 The Company reports data on talent attraction and retention

+Perfo rmance

+Assessment of the employee turnover in the Company